 Furthermore, you don’t have to worry about dealing with bureaucratic red tape.
 Instead, you can focus exclusively on your music.

-Since you no longer need to produce a physical product, such a CD, you can make your music available exclusively as digital files.
+Since you no longer need to produce a physical product, such as a CD, you can make your music available exclusively as digital files.
 People can then listen to them on MP3 players, their computers, and other devices.

 5. Web Elements

 Other web elements can also prove popular in the marketplace.
-You might sell thematic elements for a web design, such as navigational buttons, header images, font combination suggestions, social sharing buttons, and more.
+You might sell thematic elements for a web design, such as navigational buttons, header images, font combination suggestions, social media sharing buttons, and more.
 If you’re creative and artistic, there’s no limit to what you can create and sell.

 6. Research and Data